How a dying book shop saved a screen-addicted kid

 That was 9-year-old Papasarat Luepong.

 Uncle Yai’s youngest customer usually comes with her father.
-She is hooked on a cartoon series called “Dragon Slayer”, which has 23 episodes.
+She is hooked on a cartoon series called “Demon Slayer”, which has 23 episodes.
 She is allowed to read one book a day.
 Thanks to Uncle Yai’s shop, her father has successfully transformed his once screen-addicted daughter into a bookworm.

 “Over a year ago, I noticed that she was addicted to her mobile phone, normally binge-watching it whenever she had free time.
 As a result, she began to display mild symptoms of ADHD (Attention Deficit Hyperactivity Disorder), like being forgetful, impatient and easily sidetracked.
 One day, I decided to keep the phone away from her”, said Theerayuth Luepong.

-At first, she felt frustration but, luckily, there were picture books in the house.
+At first, she felt frustrated but, luckily, there were picture books in the house.
 She had no option but to read them.
 Her father wanted to develop her reading habit and save money on buying new books, so he took her to Uncle Yai’s book rental shop.

-Uncle Yai charges 10% of the book’s purchase price, so he spends only $0.26 (฿8) per book for the “Dragon Slayer” series.
+Uncle Yai charges 10% of the book’s purchase price, so he spends only $0.26 (฿8) per book for the “Demon Slayer” series.
 Over the course of 23 books, that’s a saving of more than $55 (฿1,656) over the purchase cost.
 It’s a win-win for the family: she will definitely continue reading more cartoons and her parents can save a lot more money.

 Of course, the saving would be greater if Papasarat read them as e-books, but she prefers the printed versions, because it keeps her away from the screen.